A complete walkthrough on how to use nnUNet to build powerful medical imaging segmentation models

 On the other hand, if you you’re working with any dataset other than MSD, then you need to organize and name your dataset in the nnUNet format.
 Here’s how.

-Before we go any further, your dataset should have the images and the segmentations.
+Before we go any further, your dataset should have the images and the segmentation.
 The images would be the medical scans (CT, MRI, ..) and the segmentations should be the annotated files made by expert medical professionals.

 In the next paragraphs, I will describe the different folders and files you need in order to train a nnUNet model.
 But first, you should know that nnUNet expects the main folder, which would contain all of the training and testing data, to follow a specific format.
 The format is Dataset[IDENTIFIER]_[Name].
 The IDENTIFIER is a number of your choosing.
 It should be different than other numbers that nnUNet has already assigned to other datasets and it should have 3 digits.
 The Name is just a name that you can give to your dataset.
 For example, for a dataset that I personally used to segment the aorta, my folder name was Dataset300_Aorta.